okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

 ionic start ionic-auth
 ```

-You will be prompted to select a starter project and optionally link your app to your Ionic Dashboard.
-For this tutorial, choose the **tabs** starter project and do not connect the app to your Ionic Dashboard.
+You will be prompted to select a starter project.
+For this tutorial, choose the **tabs** starter project.
+When prompted to integrate your app with Cordova, answer yes.
+When prompted to install the free Ionic Pro SDK and connect your app, answer no.

 Project creation may take a minute or two to complete, depending on your internet connection speed.
 Run the commands below to start your Ionic application.